LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Introduction

-While effective at mitigating the structural bottleneck, this ``encode-then-aggregate'' suffers from a pervasive semantic bottleneck characterized by irreversible information loss.
+While effective at mitigating the structural bottleneck, this ``encode-then-aggregate'' paradigm suffers from a pervasive semantic bottleneck characterized by irreversible information loss.
 Because traditional GNNs lack the capacity to ingest raw text during the update step, they are forced to ``freeze'' the semantics during initialization~\citep{zhao2022learning,jin2024large}.
 This creates a decoupling where structural updates occur in a vacuum, isolated from the nuanced linguistic context that defines the nodes.
 During the \textbf{initialization stage}, raw, often lengthy, text is aggressively compressed into a single fixed-size vector by a text encoder~\citep{zhao2022learning,zhang2024hierarchical}, collapsing the semantic manifold and discarding fine-grained semantic details.
 This initial loss is catastrophic for text-rich graphs, where the solution to a task (e.g., node classification or graph QA) often depends on a specific phrase or relationship buried within the raw text that a static embedding cannot capture.

 Recently, the advent of Large Language Models (LLMs) offers new avenues for tackling the semantic bottleneck~\citep{chen2024llaga,zhang2024hierarchical,zhu2025llm}.
-One radical approach is to linearize the entire graph structure and its textual content into a single text sequence, feeding it directly to an LLM~\citep{mavromatis2024gnn}.
+One radical approach is to linearize the graph or subgraph structure and its textual content into a single text sequence, feeding it directly to an LLM~\citep{mavromatis2024gnn}.
 While this approach preserves the integrity of the original text, sacrificing the explicit graph topology reintroduces the very structural bottleneck that message passing was designed to solve.
 Seeking a balance between structure and semantics, current approaches employ LLMs either by architecturally integrating external modules for graph learning~\citep{liu2024one,kong2024gofa,yang2024gl} or by behaviorally simulating message passing via hard/soft prompting~\citep{zhang2024hierarchical,zhu2025llm}.
-Despite this tighter integration, these methods still perform the aggregation of message on intermediate representations rather than the original raw text, leaving the semantic bottleneck essentially unaddressed.\footnote{A comprehensive discussion of related work is provided in App.~\ref{sec:related_work}.}
+Despite this tighter integration, these methods still perform the aggregation of message on intermediate representations rather than the original raw text, leaving the semantic bottleneck essentially unaddressed.

 Overcoming this requires a paradigm shift: \textbf{instead of merely using an LLM to process text for a GNN, we must empower the LLM to become the GNN}.
 To this end, we argue that a true LLM-native GNN must maintain a persistent, non-compressive link to a node's primary content while simultaneously performing structural aggregation as shown in Fig.~\ref{fig:ramp_intro}(ii).
 We propose RAMP, which recasts the message-passing update as an in-context reasoning task.
 The key insight of RAMP is the ``Semantic Anchor'': by inputting the target node's raw text at every layer, we ensure that the structural messages from neighbors are always interpreted through the lens of the original, uncompressed textual evidence.
 Unlike prior methods that choose between graph topology (GNNs) or semantic depth (LLMs), RAMP introduces an asymmetric dual-representation aggregation scheme.
 This allows the model to treat the target node as a high-fidelity semantic anchor (raw text) while treating its neighborhood as a compressed, optimizable memory space (summary tokens).
 Our contributions are: